--Grace is arranging a meeting with Gemma and Matt Bristow to see if this is a quick thing to sort out or what the next steps are. -FST now have more funding to wash lab coats more regularly.
+- -Grace is contacting Ruth, FST Faculty Rep and Linda King to take forward. - -Grace is arranging a meeting with Gemma and Matt Bristow to see if this is a quick thing to sort out or what the next steps are. - -FST now have more funding to wash lab coats more regularly.
 The longest any lab coat will be in use without being washed will be 4 weeks.
 UPDATE: Completed.

 Money, money, money!!

+Shannon Williams

-Shannon Williams Grace has contacted the Deputy Dean of FMS and is meeting them about the constraints currently stopping this and what we can do going forward.
-Because of the funding scheme that some students in FMS are on, it is not possible for travel costs to be reimbursed.
-GA is writing to the Department of Health to query this and looking into potential carpooling schemes. -GA is chasing Health Education England to ask for further funding as directed by the Department of Health.
+Grace has contacted the Deputy Dean of FMS and is meeting them about the constraints currently stopping this and what we can do going forward.

+- -Because of the funding scheme that some students in FMS are on, it is not possible for travel costs to be reimbursed.
+GA is writing to the Department of Health to query this and looking into potential carpooling schemes. - -GA is chasing Health Education England to ask for further funding as directed by the Department of Health.
 GA has also found a carpool model that ARU could set up and will be presenting this to FMS.

-28/06 UPDATE: IN PROGRESS
+28/06 UPDATE: